 Two weeks' notice by parents/guardians is required before the withdrawal of a student.
-An exit interview must also take place with the principal.
+There is a \$250 per student early withdraw fee.
+An exit interview may also take place with the principal.
 Tuition and monthly extension contracts are prorated by day.
 All other fees/obligations will not be prorated.
-The registration fee is non-refundable.
+The